prabh-assla/webbly__HTML_CSS_JS/README.md

-#WEBBLY - a portfolio website
+# WEBBLY : personal portfolio website

->Portfolio Website for a college project that I have made using HTML, Js and CSS.
->Status : UNDER WORK
+>This a personal portfolio website that I am creating using pure CSS, Js and HTML.
+For graphic designing I am using Figma and Inkscape.
+The project is under process as of now.